gardener/gardener/docs/concepts/gardenlet.md

 Otherwise, the `gardener-controller-manager` doesn’t automatically sign the CSR.
-In this case, an external component or user needs to approve the CSR manually, for example, using command  `kubectl certificate approve  seed-csr-<...>`).
+In this case, an external component or user needs to approve the CSR manually, for example, using the command  `kubectl certificate approve  seed-csr-<...>`).
 If that doesn’t happen within 15 minutes, the gardenlet repeats the process and creates another CSR.

-## Configuring the Seed to work with
+## Configuring the Seed to Work with gardenlet

-The Gardenlet works with a single seed, which must be configured in the `GardenletConfiguration` under `.seedConfig`.
-This must be a copy of the `Seed` resource, for example (see `example/20-componentconfig-gardenlet.yaml` for a more complete example):
+The gardenlet works with a single seed, which must be configured in the `GardenletConfiguration` under `.seedConfig`.
+This must be a copy of the `Seed` resource, for example:

 ```yaml
 apiVersion: gardenlet.config.gardener.cloud/v1alpha1